 2.3 Quantifying Compound Flood Potential using the Defined Sets

-We use the sets of events defined in Section 2.2 to measure the compound flood potential at all the paired locations in three ways.
+We use the different sets of events constructed from the marginal extremes as defined in Section 2.2 to measure the compound flood potential at all the paired locations in three ways.
 First, we calculate the conditional dependence strength between river discharge and storm surge.
-Second, we calculate the total number of co-occurring annual maxima from the simulation period and analyse the probability of obtaining such a result if discharge and surge were independent.
+Second, we calculate the total number of co-occurring annual maxima from the simulation period globally and analyse the probability of obtaining such a result if discharge and surge were independent.
 Finally, we calculate the compound flood hazard that corresponds to the probability of observing a co-occurring discharge and storm surge annual maxima above a certain magnitude in a given year.
 These three approaches are described in the three sub-sections below.

 2.3.1 Conditional Dependence Strength